golang/vulndb/doc/format.md

 golang.org/x, etc.).
 Use the text from the golang-announce email when available.

 For third-party reports, if `vulnreport create` finds CVE or GHSA metadata, use that.
+Also, look for a "Credits" heading on the GHSA report linked from the GitHub issue.
 Otherwise, it's okay to leave this blank.

 ## `references`